 Nutrient load target

 - Five year running average

-Commissioners will be present to hear comments at the above referenced public hearing in Fargo, North Dakota on January 16, 2020 from 7-9 p.m.
-A public comment period on the IRRB’s report will also be open through February 28, 2020.
+Commissioners were present to hear comments at the above referenced public hearings in Fargo, North Dakota on January 16, 2020 from 7-9 p.m, and in Winnipeg, Manitoba on February 12 at the same time.
+A public comment period on the IRRB’s report will also be open through March 28, 2020.
 Public input is essential to the Commission’s consideration of a recommendation to the Governments of the United States and Canada.

 - RESPEC Report (March 2013)

 - Application of a Water Quality Model to Develop Nutrient Targets for Lake Winnipeg Tributaries (September 2015)

 - Consensus report for the International Joint Commission on RESPEC 2016 report (March 2019)